Audio Graph

 Audio Graph Basics

-As mentioned in the Introduction section, Sattern operates around the Audio Graph concept.
+As mentioned in the section, Sattern operates around the Audio Graph concept.
 Audio Graphs are a way to house multiple "audio units" or nodes and interconnect them to each other.

 Let's begin by adding some code to our "main.js" file that creates a new Sampler